jbx-protocol/juice-docs/docs/dev/extensions/juice-721-delegate/README.md

-# ERC-721 Distribution Mechanism
+# Juicebox 721 Distribution Mechanism

 :::info
-This is the README from the `juice-721-delegate` [GitHub Repository](https://github.com/jbx-protocol/juice-721-delegate).
+This is the README from the [`juice-721-delegate`](https://github.com/jbx-protocol/juice-721-delegate.git) repository.
 :::

 ## Motivation